comradequinn/q/README.md

 # q

-This is `q` (from `query` or `question`).
-It is a command-line `llm` interface built on Google's `Gemini` models.
+Named `q` (from `query` or `question`), `q` is a command-line `llm` interface built on Google's `Gemini 2.5` models.

+Using `q` greatly simplifies integrating LLMs into CI pipelines, scripts or other automation.
+For terminal users, `q` is also a simple, but powerful chat-based assistant.

 ## Features

-Using `q` provides the following features within your terminal:
+Using `q` provides the following features:

+* Interactive command-line chatbot
-* Non-blocking, yet conversational, prompting allowing natural, fluid usage within the terminal
+  * Non-blocking, yet conversational, prompting allowing natural, fluid usage within the terminal environment
-  * There is no entering of a dedicated `repl` to define a session; leaving the terminal free to execute other commands between prompts while still maintaining the conversational context
+    * The avoidance of a dedicated `repl` to define a session leaves the terminal free to execute other commands between prompts while still maintaining the conversational context
   * Session management enables easy stashing of, or switching to, the currently active, or a previously stashed session
-  * Easily task switch without losing the current conversational context
+    * Making it simple to quickly task switch without permanently losing the current conversational context
-* Support for including local files in prompts
-  * Quickly explain code or summarise text files
 * Fully scriptable and ideal for use in automation and `ci` pipelines
-  * All configuration and session history is file or flag based, responses can be structured with a `schema` and activity indicators disabled
+  * All configuration and session history is file or flag based
+  * API Keys are provided via environment variables
   * Support for structured responses using custom `schemas`
-  * Optionally, have responses returned using a custom `schema` as opposed to free-form text
+    * Basic schemas can be defined using a simple schema definition language
+    * Complex schemas can be using OpenAPI Schema objects expressed as JSON and optionally defined in dedicated files for ease of management
+  * Interactive-mode activity indicators can be disabled to aid effective redirection and piping
+* Support for attaching files to prompts
+  * Interrogate code, markdown and text files
 * Personalisation of responses
-  * Specify personal or contextual information and style preferences to tailor responses to specific circumstances
+  * Specify persistent, personal or contextual information and style preferences to tailor your responses
-* Model customisation
+* Model configuration
   * Specify custom model configurations to fine-tune output

 ## Installation